The Certification Program provides voluntary, third-party verification and

 available upon request.

-- Good Agricultural and Good Handling Practices (GAP/GHP)
+- Good Agricultural Practices & Good Handling Practices (GAP/GHP)

 - Global Food Safety Initiative (GFSI)